 \section{{\bf Introduction}}

-Supersymmetric (SUSY) hybrid inflation \cite{Dvali:1994ms,Rehman:2009yj} offers a natural framework to realize inflation within Grand Unified Theories (GUTs).
+Supersymmetric (SUSY) hybrid inflation \cite{Dvali:1994ms}-\cite{Rehman:2009yj} offers a natural framework to realize inflation within grand unified theories (GUTs).
 The GUT symmetry breaking in these models is associated with inflation in accordance with the cosmological observations on the cosmic microwave background (CMB) radiation.
 In the standard version of SUSY hybrid inflation \cite{Dvali:1994ms,Copeland:1994vg} GUT symmetry is broken at the end of inflation whereas in the shifted \cite{Jeannerot:2000sv} and the smooth \cite{Lazarides:1995vr} versions of the model it is broken during inflation.
 The copious formation of topological defects (such as magnetic monopoles) are, therefore, naturally avoided in the shifted and smooth versions of SUSY hybrid inflation.

 The supersymmetric $SU(5)$ is the simplest GUT gauge symmetry where all three gauge couplings of Standard Model (SM) gauge group, $G_{\text{SM}} \equiv SU(3)_C \times SU(2)_L \times U(1)_Y$, unify at GUT scale $M_G \simeq 2 \times 10^{16}$ GeV.
-The $SU(5)$ gauge symmetry is usually broken into SM by the non-vanishing vacuum expectation value (vev) of {\bf 24} adjoint Higgs field.
+The $SU(5)$ gauge symmetry is usually broken into SM by the non-vanishing vacuum expectation value (VEV) of {\bf 24} adjoint Higgs field.
 This then leads to the overproduction of catastrophic magnetic monopoles in conflict with the cosmological observations.
-To avoid this problem shifted and smooth variants of SUSY hybrid inflation can be employed.
-In shifted hybrid inflation, the addition of leading order non-renormalizable term in the superpotential generates an additional classically flat direction.
-With the necessary slope provided by the one-loop radiative corrections, this shifted track can be used for inflation, see ref.~\cite{Khalil:2010cp} for details.
-As $SU(5)$ gauge symmetry is broken in the shifted track catastrophic magnetic monopoles are inflated away.
-In smooth version of hybrid inflation this additional direction appears with a slope at classical level which then helps to drive inflation.
+To avoid this problem shifted and smooth variants of SUSY hybrid inflation can be employed{\footnote{See ref.~\cite{Antusch:2010va} for an alternative scheme to avoid monopole problem in SUSY GUTs.}}.
+In shifted hybrid inflation, the addition of leading-order nonrenormalizable term in the superpotential generates an additional classically flat direction.
+With the necessary slope provided by the one-loop radiative corrections, this shifted track can be used for inflation; see ref.~\cite{Khalil:2010cp} for details.
+As $SU(5)$ gauge symmetry is broken in the shifted track, catastrophic magnetic monopoles are inflated away.
+In the smooth version of hybrid inflation, this additional direction appears with a slope at classical level which then helps to drive inflation.
 The radiative corrections are usually assumed to be suppressed in smooth hybrid inflation.
-Furthermore, inflation ends in the smooth hybrid model due to slow-roll breaking whereas in standard and shifted hybrid models termination of inflation is abrupt followed by a waterfall.
+Furthermore, inflation ends in the smooth hybrid model due to slow-roll breaking whereas in standard and shifted hybrid models, termination of inflation is abrupt followed by a waterfall.